This article provides an informational video and step-by-step instructions for creating a peer-to-peer event on Handbid.

 Otherwise, for each contact, specify a preference (e.g. email) and let us know what issues they wish to be contacted for. (apologies to the English nuts out there for ending that last sentence with a preposition....) .
 Note, we currently have not implemented SMS notifications for event contacts for Fundraisers.
 This will be added in a future update to the software.

-This tab is where you will enter in your Fundraiser's name and overall options.
-The key fields on this tab are the fundraiser name, URL, status and Ticketing.
+This tab is where you will enter your Fundraiser's name and overall options.
+The key fields on this tab are the fundraiser name, URL, status, and Ticketing.

 When you are creating a new fundraiser, you will not have the option of changing this.
 Instead, you will see it populated with some strange characters.
 Just ignore those as your URL will be created off of your Name.
 For example, if you name your event, "Miracle Move a Thon", then your URL will be created as https://events.handbid.com/fundraisers/miracle-move-a-thon

 For a new fundraiser, this will default to setup.
 Even if you change it before you hit the CREATE button, all new fundraisers will be created in a setup status regardless.
 You can, however, come back into these settings and change the status after you create the fundraiser.